webuzz/simpleconfig/README.md

 # simpleconfig
-Configuration library, binding Java classes' static fields to configuration files, modifying files to update fields' values
+A configuration library supports binding Java classes' static fields to configuration files and modifying files to update fields' values.

 # Usage
 Create a configuration class with static fields: